mankinchi/test-conflict/README.md

 # test-conflict

-This is a change made locally
+This is a change made

+Tom is a great TA